Advertiser Disclosure

 What happens if you miss a connecting flight because of a delay?

-For flights to/from/within the EU, if you arrive at your destination due to a missed connection more than 3 hours after your scheduled arrival time, you are entitled to the same reimbursement, rerouting, and rebooking structure as a denied boarding.
-For flights within the U.S., if your delay on the tarmac causes you to miss a connection that results in you arriving at your destination more than 3 hours after your original arrival time, you are entitled to compensation per the DOT guidelines.
-For non-tarmac caused delays, the compensation rules are set by each airline.
+For flights to, from, or within the EU, if you arrive at your destination more than 3 hours after your scheduled arrival time because of a missed connection, you are entitled to the same reimbursement, rerouting, and rebooking structure as a denied boarding.
+For flights within the U.S., if your delay on the tarmac causes you to miss a connection and results in you arriving at your destination more than 3 hours after your original arrival time, you are entitled to compensation as per the DOT guidelines.
+For delays not caused by issues on the tarmac, the compensation rules are set by each airline.

 What do I do if my flight is canceled?

-For flights to/from/within the EU, when a flight cancellation occurs, you are entitled to the same 3 rights as if you were denied boarding:
+For flights to, from, or within the EU, when a flight cancellation occurs, you are entitled to the same 3 rights as if you were denied boarding:

 • Compensation